Ancient Roman and Greek Coins, FAQ

 How old are they?

-The Greeks and Romans minted coins hundreds of years before the time of Christ.
+The Greeks minted coins beginning about 600 years before the time of Christ.
 The most common ancient coins are Roman coins minted in the third and fourth centuries AD (200 AD to 400 AD), so most ancient coins are 1600 years old or older, and many are over 2000 years old.
-The very earliest coins were struck about 600 BC.

 What do they look like?